 The Last 30 Years: Batch Processing

 The problem with batch processing is that there’s hardly any transparency throughout the payment process.
 When you send your batch payments through your bank, there are usually no tracking or acceptance management services available immediately.
-And once a batch is settled, reconciliation is difficult because payments are packaged into one transaction on your bank statement.
+Once a batch is settled, reconciliation is difficult because payments are packaged into one transaction on your bank statement.

 With a lack of tracking capabilities, you often get essential information too late, such as notice of a payment lacking confirmation.
 This can lead to seeking out workarounds to make up for those late payments.

 From a security standpoint, there’s a single point of failure, and trying to scale is difficult since reconciliation is time-consuming.
 The cracks of batch processing are showing.